johngeorgewright/runtyping/README.md

     - file: json/my-json-schema.json # You can even use JSON schema files!!
       type: [ExampleType, AnotherExampleType]
+  runtypeFormat: {type}Rt # Optional: use a custom name format for the created runtype
+  typeFormat: {type}Type  # Optional: use a custom name format for the created type
 ```

 2. Then run: `npx runtyping`